Updated: Mar 5

 If someone is hostile towards a company, it's the PR job to try to inform that person as much as possible so that they gain an understanding of what happened.
 And where there is prejudice, to try and convert this to acceptance.
 The latter is difficult to overcome because few people understand why they are prejudiced against a person or a company or a brand.

-For a company to deal with the attitudes of the public towards its brand it must deal truthfully with the image held of it by its' stakeholders, and not be delusional!
-We all have a wish of how we'd like our brand to be perceived by our target market, and may find that this will vary depending on the experience our publics have had with our services, products and employees.
+And now I come to what can be the uncomfortable matter of a company dealing with the attitudes of the public towards its brand.
+A business must deal truthfully with the image held of it by its' stakeholders, and not be delusional.
+We all have a wish of how we'd like our brand to be perceived by our target market, and may find that this will vary according to the experience our publics have had with our services, products and employees.
+Being clear about who we are as a brand, and why we do what we do, will allow us to accurately craft and communicate the right messages, which in turn will help to build brand awareness and trust with those that matter to us and to our bottom line,